People performance management toolkit

 Good managers are committed to working with others and embedding best practice.
 We’re building networks of registered managers across England, because we believe that there is strength in numbers.
 The network approach is about providing information, increasing confidence, sharing skills and gaining access to peer support, in a ‘safe-space’ for managers.

-Networks are led by registered managers themselves, so the topics discussed at meetings are always relevant to those attending.
-There are already over 130 networks across the country and we're working with registered managers to create new ones.
+Networks are chaired by registered managers themselves, so the topics discussed at meetings are always relevant to those attending.
+There are already over 150 networks across England and we're working with registered managers to create new ones.

 Attendees told me this was just what they had been needing, that it was the best meeting they had been to for a long time.
 Participants were clear right from the start that they wanted to share information and experiences between meetings, via Facebook and Twitter.
 Network co-ordinator